 Three simple steps that will help you protect your site.

 Today, it is common for businesses and nonprofit organizations to accept payments online.
 However, this opens the door to more and more “bad guys” out to grab personal information and take advantage of those that are not being protected.
-In the following article we provide you with three important steps to protect your site.
-You may have heard of the Payment Card Industry Data Security Standards before, which is a set of rules governing how sensitive information can be stored and transmitted in order to ensure data privacy and security for all users.
+In the following article, we provide you with three important steps to protect your site.
+You may have heard of the Payment Card Industry Data Security Standards before, which is a set of rules governing how sensitive information can be stored and transmitted to ensure data privacy and security for all users.

 Here are a few steps to move your site towards PCI compliance online: